WolfQuest: Slough Creek: Survival of the Pack

-Episode 2.5 Survival of the Pack: Deluxe
+Episode 2.5: Survival of the Pack: Deluxe

-In August 2010, WolfQuest held an "idea contest" via the WolfQuest Community Forum, which can be found here WolfQuest - Index page.
-The winner for the "Big Idea" section of the contest was Exiah, with her idea "Time and Weather", which affects hunting with weather and time.
-The winner for the "Game Enhancement" section was Cama, with his idea "I need a rest!", where players can make their wolves sit or lie down to regain stamina faster than they would standing still.
+In August 2010, WolfQuest held an "idea contest" via the WolfQuest Community Forum.
+The winner for the "Big Idea" section of the contest was the idea "Time and Weather", which would alter hunting conditions based on weather and time of day.
+The winner for the "Game Enhancement" section was the idea "I need a rest!", where players can make their wolves sit or lie down to regain stamina faster than they would standing still.

-Survival of the Pack: Deluxe was released on October 5, 2011, with several new features added to it, as well as "I need a rest", weather and time was also added.
-It includes both episodes: Amethyst Mountain and Slough Creek.
+Survival of the Pack: Deluxe was released on October 5, 2011, with several new features added to it, including time and weather effects and the ability to rest to regain stamina.
+It includes both the Amethyst Mountain and Slough Creek.
+Weather conditions include snow, rain, lightning and fire, and affect scents that can be detected by the player during hunting.

-Players can press "R" to sit, and pressing it again, to cause their wolf to lie down.
-The "Z" button will cause a dialogue box to appear, asking the player which time of day they would like to sleep until (Dawn, Day, Dusk, and Night).
-Weather includes snow: rain, lightning and fire, and affects scents seen in scent-view.

-Shortly after the Survival of the Pack: Deluxe release, the version, 2.5.1 came out on October 11, 2011, and was a minor bug fix update to WolfQuest 2.5 (which added weather effects, changing times of day, a new phrase chat, improved lexicon chat safeguards, and more).
-This version fixed bugs with female wolf choice in single-player, seeing other wolves sit and lie down in multi-player, and a few other minor bugs.
+Shortly after the Survival of the Pack: Deluxe release, version 2.5.1 came out on October 11, 2011.
+It added weather effects, changing the time of day, a new phrase chat, improved lexicon chat safeguards, and other fixes to minor bugs.